Please visit our new home and follow us on social media: Facebook & Twitter

 To go along with some of the other tips mentioned here, try to reach out to as many sources as you can.
 For instance, if you live near a college campus, odds are good that the school will have a political science department.
 Contact a professor to get a quote about the race you’re covering.
 If you live in an area with political non-profit organizations, seek a comment from someone with knowledge of the election.
 State Policy Network is a great resource to identify a think tank in your state.
 Leading up to an election, people love to know what the polls are showing.
 There are plenty of polling sites that breakdown individual races like Real Clear Politics.
 Larger news publications and blogs also tend to put out local poll numbers.
 Finally, check candidates’ social media pages regularly.
 Great leads can always be found by following what candidates and political parties are saying on Facebook or Twitter.
 Don’t be afraid to include these comments in your stories- they count as public record.

 Writing during elections can be tricky.
 As Election Day nears, media coverage always picks up.
 If you’re well prepared with research ahead of time, you will be ready for any challenge that may get in your way.
-If you have any questions on covering elections, or would like clarification on a tip, please contact me at email@example.com.
+If you have any questions on covering elections, or would like clarification on a tip, please contact us at firstname.lastname@example.org.